 Clustering by donor was detected for several of the profiles (Fig. 2A-E), demonstrating the impacts of FMT.
 Specifically, strain profiles clustered robustly by donor at every time point after the initial colonoscopy, while—unsurprisingly—baseline samples showed no such clustering.
 Species profiles, both metagenomic and ASV based, exhibited weaker but also significant clustering by donor during maintenance and follow-up time points.
 For functional gene annotations, donor clustering was significant, though far less dramatic.
 However, since this clustering was seen even with baseline samples (ANOSIM R=0.24, p=0.038), clustering at D1 (R=0.25, p=0.048), D3 (R=0.21, p=0.072), and D5 (R=0.34, p=0.017) might be spurious.
 The limited clustering of functional gene profiles by donor suggests that these are either highly similar across donors or less effectively transferred to patients.

 BA profiles showed some signs of clustering by donor at the F1 and F2 time points (R=0.18, 0.22, and p=0.094, 0.060 respectively), raising the interesting possibility that FMT treatment could have a donor-dependent impact on patients’ BA profiles.
-However, this is not a substantial or significant effect; given the small sample size, it is not clear that it reflects a reproducible result.39
+However, this is not a substantial or significant effect; given the small sample size, it is not clear that it reflects a reproducible result.
+Other sources of variation in microbiome profiles may reduce the power of this analysis to detect clustering by donor.
+For example, BA metabolism is known to vary by subject sex [39] (although we did not detect this in our study; see Supplementary Fig. S2).

 Despite the perturbation of FMT treatment, clustering by patient across time points was observed for all four microbiome profiles (Fig. 2F, Supplementary Fig. S1).
 This effect was strongest at the strain level (R=0.90, p<0.001), followed by species level (R=0.72, p<0.001).
 Intriguingly, both functional annotations (R=0.32, p<0.001) and BA profiles (R=0.52, p<0.001) clustered significantly by patient, suggesting that FMT was unable to uniformly affect these aspects of patients’ microbiomes, and therefore patient-specific effects may modulate the impacts of FMT.